WHAT IS FEDERAL WORK-STUDY?

 The University provides employment options in addition to the Federal Work-Study Program.
 Institutional employment, Community Services Program, and research/work opportunities are available.
 These programs provide both financial assistance and significant work experiences for students.

-For more information on job opportunities, please visit the USC Aiken Career Services website.
+For more information on job opportunities, please visit the UofSC Aiken Career Services website.